 Spacious holiday home with loch views and direct access to hill walking trails

-A walkers paradise with direct access from the house to the hill walking trails on the Carrick Castle Estate.
-Spacious self cater holiday home in the village of Carrick Castle by Loch Goil in the Loch Lomond National Park.
-Ideal for families and friends to enjoy this beautiful location.NEWS - IMPORTANT INFORMATION - Cuilimuich is growing...
+A walkers paradise.
+With direct access to the hill walking trails on the Carrick Castle Estate, Cuilimuich is perfect for visitors who enjoy getting out amongst picture postcard landscapes.
+Spacious self cater semi-detached holiday home in the village of Carrick Castle by Loch Goil in the Loch Lomond National Park.
+Main house sleeps 6 – optional adjoining 2 bed property sleeping 4.THE PROPERTY

 The village is within the Loch Lomond & Trossachs National Park.
 Your first trip to Carrick Castle via a single track road from the Rest-and-be-Thankful will be a memorable one.
 The village feels, if not a million miles away from the central belt, certainly this is somewhere that you have to make the effort to come to, and it is all the more special for it.
 Carrick Castle is a place to enjoy picture postcard scenery.
 At the head of the loch is the village of Lochgoilhead.
 There you will find an impressive leisure centre, a Costcutter store, places to eat and the local pub at the Goil Inn.

 Entry from the parking area at the front or rear of the house.